YSZhuoyang/go-dispatcher/README.md

 A worker pool is used to spawn and keep workers accessible by the dispatcher.
 Jobs are queued and dispatched within a loop, and registering them in their local worker pools.
 Workers are recycled by global worker pool after dispatchers are finalized.

+Note: a dispatcher is not supposed to be reused, as calling `Finalize()` ends the task loop.
+This is to avoid no longer used task dispatchers leaving infinite task loops.

 ## How to use

 1. Download and import package.